NickTheGoodman/rdc-anagram-finder-node/README.md

     - Switch to using an index signature for the dictionary data structure, mapping the UPPERCASE version of a word to a list of all its case-varying forms, to make the anagram search case-insensitive.
+- Day 4 [6 hrs]
+    - Finish planning for optimized algorithm by working through examples and writing pseudo-code on paper
+    - Implement the initial version of OptimizedAnagramFinder using the LetterMap data structure

 ## Notes and Assumptions About Anagrams
 - The anagram solver will search for anagrams in a case-insensitive manner.